Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 dance.
 Marla cleverly didn't bother to tell me this part of the story

-Bachelor Party was quite a bit tamer - breakfast at 59 Diner with my
+Bachelor Party was a bit tamer - breakfast at 59 Diner with my

 After an hour of drunken excess and titillating lewdness, the girls left the